Consumer medicine information

 Paediatric population.

-The pharmacokinetics of migalastat were characterized in 20 adolescent subjects (12 to < 18 years and weighing ≥ 45 kg) with Fabry disease who received the same dosage regimen as adults (123 mg migalastat capsule every other day) in an open-label phase 3b trial (AT1001-020).
+The pharmacokinetics of migalastat were characterised in 20 adolescent subjects (12 to < 18 years and weighing ≥ 45 kg) with Fabry disease who received the same dosage regimen as adults (123 mg migalastat capsule every other day) in an open-label phase 3b trial (AT1001-020).

 Assessment of bioequivalence of exposure was simulated in adolescent subjects (12 to < 18 years and weighing ≥ 45 kg) and receiving migalastat 123 mg once every other day compared to adults receiving the same dosing regimen.
 Model derived AUCtau in adolescent subjects (12 to < 18 years) were similar to adult exposures.